r1cebank/1-month-4-app/README.md

 4. Usage of existing code (written by me or others) is forbidden.
 5. By the end of the month, all 4 apps should be in "Ready for review" state in Apple App Store or live in Google Play Store

-## What will you build

-I really don't know at this momenet.

-## What are you building
+## What am I building

-0. Week 1
+-	Week 1 (Github Discovery App)
-1. Week 2
+-	Week 2
-2. Week 3
+-	Week 3
-3. Week 4
+-	Week 4